ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 Data stored under ``/aphid/scratch-3month/<username>`` is subject to a 90-day expiry policy, based on the last access time of each file.
 Users are responsible for ensuring that any important data is copied to long-term storage (e.g. ``/home``, which is backed up, or ``/fred`` not backed up) before expiry.

 .. warning::
-    Do not modify file timestamps or otherwise attempt to circumvent the three-month retention policy.
+    It is policy that users must not modify file timestamps or otherwise attempt to circumvent the three-month retention policy.
 Retaining unnecessary data on the older ``/aphid`` hardware increases the risk of data loss and impacts the reliability of the filesystem for all users.

 A summary of files approaching expiry will be displayed on the welcome node at login.
 Users can also monitor expiry periods using the nightly report, available from the command line: ::